haskellcamargo/babel-plugin-implicit-function/README.md

 ## Disabling in current scope

-If you want to use the original bitwise negation operator, you can disable this plugin in current scope (and it children scopes) using `'no implicit function` directive.
+If you want to use the original bitwise negation operator, you can disable this plugin in current scope (and it children scopes) using `'no implicit function'` directive.

 ## Installation